 What I’ve noticed about my classmates in the Southwestern College M.A. in Art Therapy/Counseling program is that many, many of them are or were artists (and some have been for many years), although others have met the art prerequisite requirements yet don’t consider themselves artists.

 Some classmates were art teachers prior to entering graduate school to become an art therapist and counselor.
 Others were fine artists, powerfully skilled in portraiture, whether oils, graphite, or mixed, media, some with long careers.
 Others were preschool teachers or worked in the mental health field, often working with children, military veterans, or other individuals seeking transformation.

 The Southwestern College M.A. in Art Therapy/Counseling program has been an American Art Therapy Association Approved Program since 1998.
-Second Acts, entering the Art Therapy/Counseling or Counseling program from another field or life path, are not uncommon for incoming SWC students.
+Students entering the Art Therapy/Counseling or Counseling program from another field or life path are not uncommon.

 Red and yellow, black, and white, we are precious in SWC’s sight.
 Diversity, in gender, heritage, religious preference, age, socio-economic status, and in every other way, is important here.
 SWC actively seeks to create a diverse population, among students, faculty and staff.

 Peers here also have a deep abiding commitment to both the development of their own psyche, expanding consciousness through their personal Soulful art-making process, and own integration and individuation, as well as facilitating positive transformation in the lives of others in a professional therapeutic capacity.

 All of my classmates share one thing… a heartfelt commitment to positively transforming consciousness and lives through the healing power of art therapy, backed up by the intelligence and drive to do so and the willingness to get the cutting edge training and education at—what I believe is—the absolute best graduate art therapy and counseling program in the US or abroad.